 Days 2 – 6 Depending on our chosen route, we will either sail north via the fjords as far as Kvaenangen to the east, or south to circumnavigate the island of Senja as far as Andfjorden to the west.
 Along either route we shall be on the lookout for the numerous whales that live here and shall also visit remote bays and fishing villages, with plenty of possibilities for hiking (snow shoes will be provided if needed) and for viewing the Northern Lights (clear skies permitting).

 Day 7 We arrive back in Tromsø around midday, with free time to explore the town’s attractions or to stay on board and watch the night sky perform its magic show.

-Day 8 After a final breakfast on board, we disembark by 9am and transfer to the airport to check in for the return flight home via Oslo (to be confirmed).
+Day 8 After a final breakfast on board, we disembark by 9am and transfer to the airport to check in for the return flight home via Oslo.
 We arrive at Heathrow this afternoon, with plenty of unforgettable experiences amid the magnificent scenery of northern Norway.

 Single supplement; £1075

 Return flights from Heathrow to Tromsø via Oslo with SAS, all transfers in Tromsø, seven night full board cruise in a twin inside cabin with private facilities, the services of your guides during the cruise and wildlife checklist.